SamuelM333/samuelmurillo.xyz/source/_posts/AWS-Chalice-Terraform.md

 cd chalice-tf
 ```

-This creates a simple REST API with a hello world endpoint
+This creates a simple REST API with a hello world endpoint.

 Now the fun part: let's package and export this simple application to Terraform: